AsadAliDD/brutus/README.md

   - [x] Searching for Password
 - [x] Stopping Search when password is found by a worker
   - GO Implementation is pending.
 Already working in Python
-- [ ] Work Stealing
+- [x] Dynamic Work Distribution
   - If a slave has finished the work, request more work from Master process

 ## Notes
-The Go Mpi module doesn't support non-blocking recieving or sending.
+The Go Mpi module doesn't support non-blocking recieving or sending hence the implementation was switched to Python.